 Types of Personal Loans

 There are a variety of different types of personal loans.
 Factors like how much money you plan to borrow, your credit and financial history, and how much debt you already have will influence which type of personal loan is right for you.
-Here are some of the most popular types of personal loans:
+Here are some different types of personal loans.

-An unsecured personal loan is the most common type.
-Since it is unsecured, it’s not backed by any collateral, like a home or car, which make them a riskier loan for lenders.
-The approval and interest rate you receive on an unsecured personal loan is mostly based on your credit score.
-Personal loan interest rates typically range from 5% to 36% and the repayment terms often vary from one to seven years.
+An unsecured personal loan is the most common type of personal loan.
+Unsecured means the loan is not backed by collateral, like a house or car.
+The approval and interest rate you receive on an unsecured personal loan is mostly based on your creditworthiness.
+Personal loan interest rates on average typically range from 5% to 36% and the repayment terms often vary from one to seven years.

-Some banks now offer secured personal loans where you can borrow against the equity of your car, personal savings, or other assets.
-Since secured loans are backed by an asset that the lender can seize if you default on the loan, they generally come with a lower interest rate than an unsecured personal loan.
+Some banks offer secured personal loans that allow you to borrow against the equity of your car, personal savings, or other assets.
+Since secured loans are backed by an asset that the lender can seize if you default on the loan, they generally have a lower interest rate than an unsecured personal loan.

-Most personal loans are fixed rate loans, meaning your rate and monthly payment stay the same or are “fixed” for the life of the loan.
-Fixed rate loans can make sense if you are looking for something with consistent payments each month.
-A fixed rate loan is also worth considering if you are concerned about rising interest rates on longer-term loans.
+Most personal loans are fixed-rate loans, meaning your rate and monthly payment stay the same — are fixed — for the life of the loan.
+Fixed-rate loans can make sense if you’re looking for something with consistent payments each month.
+A fixed-rate loan is also worth considering if you are concerned about rising interest rates on longer-term loans.

-As the name suggests, the interest rate on a variable rate loan can fluctuate over the life of the loan.
+As the name suggests, the interest rate on a variable-rate loan can fluctuate over the life of the loan.
 Interest rates on this type of loan are tied to benchmark rates or indexes.
-Based on how the benchmark rate or index changes, the interest rate on your loan—as well as the monthly payments and total interest costs—will also change, directly affecting your monthly payment.
+Based on how the benchmark rate or index changes, the interest rate on a variable-rate loan will also change, directly affecting your monthly payment.

-Generally, variable rate loans carry lower annual percentage rates, or APRs.
-Sometimes a variable rate loan even comes with a cap on how much the interest rate can change over a specific period, or even over the life of the loan.
-A variable rate loan could be a good choice if you are taking out a small amount of money with short repayment terms.
+Generally, variable-rate loans carry lower annual percentage rates (APRs) and some have limits on how much the interest rate can rise or lower over a specific period, or even over the life of the loan.
+A variable-rate loan could be a good choice if you are taking out a small amount of money with short repayment terms.

 Want to see if a personal loan